asantagata/fruit-ui/docs/md/templates.md

 ## Syntax

 Templates are JavaScript objects representing HTML elements.
-Although FRUIT was implemented in vanilla JavaScript with JSDoc type annotations, here's a TypeScript-based signature for FRUIT templates (it's more readable this way):
+Although FRUIT was implemented in vanilla JavaScript with JSDoc type annotations, here is a TypeScript-based signature for FRUIT templates (it's more readable this way):

 ```
 type Template = Partial<({